 About Me

-I'm a Dutch vertebrate palaeontologist studying the diversity of life in deep time.
-I am particularly interested in Triassic reptiles and their evolutionary radiation following the devastating Permo-Triassic mass extinction.
-This time of great innovation in reptile evolution allows me and my colleagues to investigate the origin of several reptile groups, to study the anatomy of extinct reptiles with completely unique body plans, to reconstruct long gone habitats, and to investigate the impact of mass extinctions.
+I'm a Dutch vertebrate palaeontologist studying the diversity of life in deep time.I am particularly interested in Triassic reptiles and their evolutionary radiation following the devastating Permo-Triassic mass extinction.
+This crucial period in reptile evolution allows me and my colleagues to investigate the origin of several major reptile groups, to understand completely unique body plans in long extinct reptiles, to reconstruct long gone habitats, and to investigate the impact of mass extinctions.
+In particular, I am interested in morphological innovations that are fundamental to the evolutionary success of major clades, such as the origin of complex skin appendages in reptiles and the formation of the turtle shell.

 I started my career as a Biology student at Leiden University in my native Netherlands.
 From there I went on to do research projects at Naturalis Biodiversity Center in Leiden with Prof. Dr. Anne Schulp to work on the famous Mongolian dinosaur Protoceratops and at the Museum für Naturkunde in Berlin with PD Dr. Ingmar Werneburg to work on marsupial cranial development.